AbdBarho/ReRecall/README.md

 ### Search

-After recording some data, you can search through it using the search script
+After recording some data, you can search through it using the search script.
+Ollama should be running in the background.

 ```bash
 python rerecall/query.py -n 1 my search query